 Everything You Need to Start Freezer Meal Prepping

 Now that you have all the background info, it’s time to start your freezer meal prep journey.
-The first thing you’ll need to do is make sure you have all the necessary tools
+The first thing you’ll need to do is make sure you have all the necessary tools and supplies.

 Keep in mind that this is just a general list of supplies you might want.
 The supplies you will actually need will depend on your cooking practices, traditions, culture, and the specific dishes you want to make.